lewagon/dotfiles/01-Ruby/01-Programming-basics/03-Age-in-days/README.md

 - What's the difference between defining a method and calling a method?
 - Where do we define methods in this program?
 Where do we call them?
 - What's the return value of a method?
-- What is the simple ruby convention for a method's return?
+- What is the simple Ruby convention for a method's return?

 ### Extra